osohq/oso/new-docs/content/any/learn/enforce.md

 ---
-title: Enforcement
+title: Where to Enforce
-weight: 4
+weight: 3
 description: |
     Learn how to apply authorization at different layers of your application.
 ---

-# Authorization Enforcement
+# Where to Enforce

 ## Where to apply authorization?